Does alcohol cook out when cooking with it?

 Answer:

 Your barbecued chicken probably only had some alcohol in the sauce.
-If it was baked on a grill, the high temperatures and the thinness of the sauce would have removed just about all the alcohol.
-If additional sauce was added after it was cook, more would have been re-introduced, but again, sitting time would continually reduce the trace amounts in the product.
+If it had been baked on a grill, the high temperatures and the thinness of the sauce would have removed just about all the alcohol.
+If additional sauce had been added after it had been cooked, more would have been reintroduced, but again, sitting time would have continually reduced the trace amounts in the product.

-Let's be overly generous and say that a teaspoon of bourbon was on each chicken piece.
+Let's be overly generous and say a teaspoon of bourbon was on each chicken piece.
 Bourbon is 80% alcohol.
-Cooking would have reduced it down at least 40% of the original, so you are down to a total of 32%.
-Standing would have reduced it another 15%, so we are down to 27% total.
-So at most, a person eating a piece of chicken might have consumed a quarter teaspoon of alcohol in a meal and it probably is quite a bit less than that.
+Cooking would have reduced it to at least 40% of the original, so you are down to a total of 32%.
+Standing would have reduced it by another 15%, so we are down to 27%.
+So, at most, a person eating a piece of chicken might have consumed a quarter teaspoon of alcohol in a meal, and it probably is quite a bit less than that.

-Most alcoholic products are added for flavors, but most flavors can be obtained with non-alcoholic ingredients.
+Most alcoholic products are added for flavor, but most flavors can be obtained with non-alcoholic ingredients.
 At the end of "Does Alcohol Really Cook out of Foods?" is a list of substitutes.
-A few times alcohol is used to dissolve flavors that won't dissolve in water, but often those can be replaced with non-alcoholic versions, called extracts.
+A few times, alcohol is used to dissolve flavors that won't dissolve in water, but often, those can be replaced with non-alcoholic versions, called extracts.